ALNA0770/Security-Monitoring-And-Assessment/README.md

 # Security Assessment and Hardening of Network Devices
 (Project is minimum 50 GB)
-This repository contains the project files, configurations, and documentation for the thesis **"Security Assessment and Hardening of Network Devices."**
+This repository contains the project files, configurations, and documentation for the project **"Security Assessment and Hardening of Network Devices."**

 ## **Overview**
 This project focuses on securing network devices by implementing and assessing various security measures.
 It utilizes a virtual environment comprising the following components: